 Python code is easily readable.
 But nothing is perfect and you can make even that code more clean.
 Here you can find my best two techniques for Python code.
 What about PEP8?
 I really don't find it useful...

-Python has this special keyword which is reference to object on which current method was invoked.
+Python has this special word - self - which is the reference to the object on which current method was invoked.
 It is not only useful but in most cases necessary to have it!

-In most languages this keyword is constant, like in C++ keyword "this".
-But in Python this keyword can be any arbitrary word, just need to be first on the method parameters list.
-Despite this freedom in choosing name for it, everybody follows kind of standard using word "self".
+In most languages this word is a constant, like in C++ keyword this.
+But in Python it can be any arbitrary word, just need to be first on the method's parameters list.
+Despite that freedom in choosing name, everybody follows kind of standard using word self.

 def method1( self , x, y ):

-I don't think it is bad decision, it is quite similar to "this" word in length and meaning.
-But in python it has to be typed more times than in C++.
+I don't think it is bad decision.
+Quite similar to this in length and meaning.
+But in Python it has to be typed more often than in C++.
 So why not to use shorter word?
-I want to propose new "trend" of using word "me" instead of "self".
+I want to propose new trend and use word me instead of self.

-run( objX, param1, x, y )Change is little, but readability is highly improved.
-No much time need to be spent looking for first parameter.
+run( objX, param1, x, y )Change is small, somebody can say cosmetic, but readability is highly improved (in my opinion).
+Less time is needed looking for the first parameter.

 Now lets look at this:

-run( get( objX, x, y ), opt( objX, x, y ), x, y)We can use more spaces to indicate nesting level
+run( get( objX, y ), opt( objX, y ), x )We can use more spaces to indicate nesting levels.